 - Arbitrage.
 Ad Networks don’t operate on dynamic CPM model, hence, there are opportunities for arbitrage and sky-high margins.
 An Ad Network negotiates the CPM price for ad inventory, which it later resells to advertisers.

 - Limited scale and targeting.
 Because inventory price is pre-negotiated, impressions are not sold on impression-by-impression level.
-Which means advertisers pay even for users they aren’t interested in advertising to.
+Which means advertisers also pay for users they aren’t interested in showing ads to.

 Aside some obvious drawbacks, Ad Networks bring value in offering custom units that aren’t often sold through programmatic channels.
 They also are able to guarantee impressions, which platforms can’t do in a real-time bidding environment.